AQ is a team of designers, developers and researchers building products that help people do great things and learn from the world around them.

 Mathieu is a UI designer.
 He was born in France when disco was no longer a thing.
 After spending a few years in Dubai, Mathieu came to Tokyo to take a deeper dive into what he love most: CSS and tonkotsu ramen.

 At AQ, Mathieu tries to conciliate innovative design and efficient development.
-When he's not writing SASS, he's probably making another pot of coffee for the team.
+When he's not writing CSS, he's probably making another pot of coffee for the team.

 Marion Kamoike Bouguet

 Marion is a full-stack engineer at AQ.
 Born in Lyon, she studied computer science in Paris then curiosity for the design world turned her towards web programming.
 She moved to Japan in 2009 after visiting as a freelancer.